-Likely - Describes something which has a high probability (chance) of happening i.
+Unlikely - Describes something which has a low probability (chance) of happening d.
+4/52e.
+2/52

+- i.
 There are an infinite number of answers to this questions.
 Tell students they can write anything provided they can give a reason for the event being impossible, certain or in between.

+- ii.

+- a. certain

+- b. impossible

+- c. unlikely